Wounded ex-Air Force warriors come to Offutt for athletics, learning

 Master Sgt.
 Vincent Beck of Dallas, who does not rely on a wheelchair, works on his free throws as more than 90 wounded, ill or injured servicemen and women and their caregivers from around the country participate in the Warrior CARE Event at Offutt Air Force Base on Monday.

 Master Sgt.
-Lisa Goad from Holloman Air Force Base in Otero County, New Mexico, works on her archery skills during the Warrior CARE Event at Offutt Air Force Base.
-Participants got to compete in sports including wheelchair basketball, sitting volleyball, swimming, air pistol and rifle shooting, archery, cycling and track-and-field competitions.
+Lisa Goad of Holloman Air Force Base in Otero County, New Mexico, works on her archery skills during the Wounded Warrior CARE Event at Offutt Air Force Base on Monday.
+The event, which continues through Friday, focuses on sports as well as art therapy, comedy and yoga.

 Retired Tech Sgt.
 Melissa Nueva of Omaha is assisted with her archery skills by Staff Sgt.
 Jeff Matuszak of Colorado Springs, Colorado.
 More than 90 wounded, ill or injured servicemen and women and their caregivers from around the country participated in the Warrior CARE Event at Offutt Air Force Base on Monday.